hadronized/kak-tree-sitter/docs/man/ktsctl.md

 with `manage`, you can use `--help` to know what you can do, but here are some useful commands:

-- `ktsctl query -l rust` will provide information about a specific language (here Rust).
+- `ktsctl query rust` will provide information about a specific language (here Rust).
 It will print out various configuration options, as well as whether the grammar and queries are installed.
 - `ktsctl query -a` will display a short summary for all available and